piclas-framework/piclas/docs/documentation/developerguide/reggie.md

 ## Code Coverage

-Code coverage information can be inspected in multiple ways: on GitLab, by downloading GitLab artifacts and inspecting the data locally or even by running the tests locally in the first place.
+Code coverage information can be inspected in multiple ways: on GitLab, by downloading GitLab artifacts and inspecting the data locally, or by running the tests locally in the first place.
+By default, all lines containing `Call Abort()` or `Call CollectiveStop()` are not considered when creating coverage reports.

 ### Coverage on GitLab